BasicsHome and Search

 In 1891 Charlotte, age 3, was living with her parents, Frederick (37) and Charlotte Morrell (35), in Heston: Frederick was a beerhouse keeper and dealer at the Moulders Arms, Cranford Lane.
 Ten years later the family was at the same address, his occupation: potato merchant.

-One final person is mentioned in the divorce papers: the un-named daughter of Charlotte, who was born in May 1907 but was not living with her mother in the 1911 census.
+The other person not considered so far is the un-named daughter of Charlotte, who was born in May 1907 but was not living with her mother in the 1911 census.
 A birth registration in Brentford in the April-June quarter of 1907 of Henrietta May Morrell may be her.
-Henrietta may have survived and been adopted with a change of name as there is no sign of Henrietta in the 1911 census, nor any death registration in Brentford in the period from her birth to 1911.